Rodent: Consumption

-At least 89 species of rodent, mostly Hystricomorpha such as guinea pigs, agoutis and capybaras, are eaten by humans; in 1985, there were at least 42 different societies in which people eat rats.
-Guinea pigs were first raised for food around 2500 B.C. and by 1500 B.C. had become the main source of meat for the Inca Empire.
-Dormice were raised by the Romans in special pots called "gliraria", or in large outdoor enclosures, where they were fattened on walnuts, chestnuts, and acorns.
-The dormice were also caught from the wild in autumn when they were fattest, and either roasted and dipped into honey or baked while stuffed with a mixture of pork, pine nuts, and other flavorings.
-Researchers found that in Amazonia, where large mammals were scarce, pacas and common agoutis accounted for around 40 percent of the annual game taken by the indigenous people, but in forested areas where larger mammals were abundant, these rodents constituted only about 3 percent of the take.
+Humans have eaten at least 89 species of rodent, such as guinea pigs, agoutis, and capybaras; in 1985, rats were consumed by at least 42 different societies.
+Guinea pigs were first raised for food around 2500 B.C., and by 1500 B.C., they had become the main source of meat for the Inca Empire.
+In Peru, guinea pigs are valued as a source of protein, with around 64 million pieces of meat produced from 20 million domestic guinea pigs annually.
+Dormice were farmed in ancient Rome, either in special pots called "gliraria" or in large outdoor enclosures, where they were fattened on walnuts, chestnuts, and acorns.
+Africans have similarly raised Gambian pouched rats and cane rats.
+Researchers found that in Amazonia, the annual game weight taken by indigenous people consisted of as much as 40 percent pacas and common agoutis where larger mammals were scarce.
+In the United States, the most commonly consumed rodent species are squirrels, but also include muskrats, porcupines, and groundhogs.
+Mud-baked prairie dogs were a food source for the Navajo people, while gophers, squirrels, and rats were eaten by the Paiute.